ropensci/coder/README.md

 #> # … with 90 more rows
 ```

-Those patietns (among others) were also recorded in a national patient
+Those patients (among others) were also recorded in a national patient
 register with date of hospital admissions and diagnoses codes coded by
 the International Classification of Diseases (ICD) version 10: